dcm4che/dcm4chee-wizard/README.md

-In addition to the configuration of basic DICOM devices, the application has been extended to allow for the configuration of dcm4che specific DICOM implementations, such as the DICOM proxy (dcm4chee-proxy) and XDS.b applications (dcm4chee-xds).
+In addition to the configuration of basic DICOM devices, the application has been extended to allow for the configuration of dcm4che specific DICOM implementations, such as the DICOM proxy (dcm4chee-proxy).

 Supported configuration backends include *LDAP* and *Java Preferences*.